scionassociation/scion-cppki_I-D/draft-dekater-scion-pki.md

 ### TRC Updates {#update}

 All non-base TRCs of an ISD are updates of the ISD's base TRC(s).
-The TRC update chain consists of regular and sensitive TRC updates.
-The type of update determines the (payload) information that changes in the updated TRC.
+The TRC update chain consists of regular and sensitive TRC updates, and the type of update determines the (payload) information that changes in the updated TRC.

 This section describes the rules that apply to updating a TRC in regard to the payload information contained in the TRC.
-Some rules are valid for both update types, some only apply to a regular or a sensitive TRC update, respectively.
-Based on the type of update, a different set of voters is necessary to create a verifiable TRC update - the section includes a description of the corresponding voting (signing) process.
-To verify a TRC update, a relying party MUST perform a couple of checks.
-These checks are listed at the end of the section.
+Some rules are valid for both update types whilst some only apply to a regular or a sensitive TRC update.
+Based on the type of update, different sets of voters are needed to create a verifiable TRC update and the corresponding voting (signing) process is also described.
+To verify a TRC update, a relying party MUST perform a couple of checks which are also listed.

 #### Changed or New Certificates {#change-new}